SW999/gimme-style/README.md

 * Nothing to install, just simple bookmarklet
 * Zero dependencies.
 Made via JavaScript
-* Combined rules for the same selector
+* Merged rules for the same selector
 * Includes inline styles
 * Easy way to copy interesting styles and HTML (including children styles)

 # Known issues

 * Missed styles starts from *::before or *::after
-* Missed styles inside @media
+* Popup adds horizontal scrollbar in some cases
+* Rules for the same breakpoint are not merged

 ## License